 With dancing, the audience is right there in front of me, and I receive immediate feedback through their reactions, their gaze, and their applause.
 With modeling, there is no instant response like that, so I have to trust myself and believe that what I am giving to the camera is enough.

-How has dance changed the way you move for the camera?
+Meko, how has dance shaped the way you move for the camera?

 Dance has made both my body awareness and camera awareness feel instinctive.
 It has taught me to understand exactly where my body is in space without needing to look.
 In modeling, that allows me to adjust an angle, a tilt, or the position of my hands based on feeling alone, instead of constantly needing to check the camera or a mirror.